-As described in detail in Appendix \ref{sapp:vwp-ell-int}, if we take the magnitude of the various fugacities as $|y_i|=T^{N_f-2}$, and $|p|=|q|= T^{N_f}$, for $T<1$, the residue sum converges and the contribution from the origin will vanish.
+As described in detail in Appendix \ref{sapp:vwp-ell-int}, if we take the magnitude of the various fugacities as $|y_i|=T^{N_f-2}$, and $|p|=|q|= T^{N_f}$, for $T<1$, a ratio test demonstrates that the residue sum converges and, consequently, the contribution from the origin vanishes.
 Interestingly, with this symmetric scaling, convergence can only be shown for $3\leq N_f\leq 7$.
 We note that this range contains the conformal window $3\leq N_f\leq 6$.
-But, it also includes the $N_f=7$ case \cite{Seiberg:1994pq}.
+But, it also includes the $N_f=7$ case, for which the theory is IR free \cite{Seiberg:1994pq}.

-One may be worried that we cannot demonstrate convergence for $N_f=8$.
-However, we can establish the convergence of the residue sum of the index of the $\mathcal{N}=2$ $SU(2)$ SQCD theory with $N_f=4$, which as discussed in Section \ref{ssec:nf4-indices} corresponds to the same elliptic hypergeometric integral.
+One may be puzzled by the fact that we cannot demonstrate convergence for $N_f=8$.
+Indeed, we were able to establish convergence for the residue sum associated with the $\mathcal{N}=2$ $SU(2)$ SQCD theory with $N_f=4$ in Section \ref{ssec:nf4-indices}, which corresponds to the same elliptic hypergeometric integral!
 This apparent contradiction is resolved by noting that the relative magnitudes of the fugacities are scaled differently between the two cases.
-This thereby provides an example of the subtleties associated with the convergence of residue sums for elliptic hypergeometric integrals, or indeed, elliptic hypergeometric series.
+This therefore provides a concrete example of the subtleties associated with the convergence of residue sums for elliptic hypergeometric integrals or, indeed, elliptic hypergeometric series.

-Let us contrast our proposed residue sum with previous attempts in the literature \cite{Peelaers:2014ima,spiri2024}.
-Both these references define their contour integrals with the full measure.
+Let us contrast our proposed residue sum with previous attempts \cite{Peelaers:2014ima,spiri2024}.
+Both references define their contour integrals with the full measure.
 However, as shown in Appendix \ref{sapp:vwp-ell-int}, the residue sum as defined with the full measure diverges, at least with our choice of relative magnitudes of the fugacities.
 There may exist alternative choices for which the residue sum with full measure converges.
-But, based on some experiments we ran, we find that this appears unlikely.
+But, based on some experiments we ran, we find this unlikely.
 As a consequence, for these cases one \emph{cannot} conclude that the contribution from the origin is vanishing.
 We note that these issues were acknowledged in \cite{Peelaers:2014ima} and discussed in more detail in \cite{spiri2024}, but to the best of our understanding they were not resolved.